zuhlke/ah-poc-sapi-cc-bal/README.md

 - Pipeline file is `.travis.yml`.
 - Environment variables are injected by travis.

+## SAPI behaviour Configurations

+- Send a request like `/failureRate/100` to set the failure rate.
+In this case, the failure rate is set to 100%.
+This will make every request return 500 INTERNAL SERVER ERROR.
+  - Note that this number must be an integer between 1 and 100.

 ## Configurable SAPI Wish list

 - Specify failure rate